-Further described in Section 5, five-year review reports will be completed by the EPA on a five-year cycle, with the initial schedule presented in Table 1-1 and in accordance with Comprehensive Five-Year Review Guidance (EPA 2001b).
+As described in Section 5, five-year review reports will be completed by the EPA on a five-year cycle, with the initial schedule presented in Table 1-1 and in accordance with Comprehensive Five-Year Review Guidance (EPA 2001).
 Reports on O&M activities will be generated on a routine basis and as required by unforeseen events (described below).
-EPA will review the reports on an ongoing basis.
+The EPA will review these reports on an ongoing basis.

-Annual reports summarizing O&M activities will be prepared by DEQ and submitted to the EPA remedial project manager (RPM) and the OU5 property owners listed in Section 1.2.1 on an annual basis.
+Annual reports summarizing O&M activities will be prepared by DEQ and submitted to the EPA remedial project manager (RPM) on an annual basis.

-Annual reports may include sections on results from routine inspections; listing of major repairs; any reported updates of relevant HASPs, O&M manuals and as-built drawings; community complaints and responses; and verifications of the integrity of ICs.
+Annual reports may include sections on results from routine inspections, listing of major repairs, any reported updates of applicable HASPs, O&M Manual and as-built drawings, community complaints and responses, and verifications of the integrity of ICs.

-In the event any instrument of ICs for OU5 are found to be inadequate, need to be modified, or additional ICs are necessary to ensure protectiveness of the remedy, that information will be included within the site annual inspection report prepared by the DEQ.
+In the event any instrument of ICs for OU8 are found to be inadequate or need to be modified, or additional ICs are necessary to ensure protectiveness of the remedy, that information will be included within the site annual inspection report prepared by the DEQ.

-These reports will assist the DEQ and EPA in evaluating the adequacy of O&M, the frequency of repairs, and how these factors relate to determining and ensuring protectiveness of the remedy.
+These reports will assist DEQ and EPA in evaluating the adequacy of O&M, the frequency of repairs, and how these factors relate to determining and ensuring protectiveness of the remedy.